Before You Go

 If go to Venezuela, you should be in optimal shape – receiving medical attention in the country will be difficult and basic supplies and medicines are in severe shortage.
 Bring whatever medicines you need with you.

 Vaccinations are recommended for vetanus, diphtheria, pertussis, measles, mumps, rubella and polio.

 Yellow fever is also recommended, particularly as this disease has spiked in neighboring Brazil in recent years.
 A Yellow fever vaccination is required for all travelers aged one or over coming from Brazil into Venezuela.

-Venezuela has a wide array of pharmacies, clinics and hospitals, it's a very bad place to get ill these days.
+Although Venezuela has a wide array of pharmacies, clinics and hospitals, it's a very bad place to get ill these days.
 Good medical care is, during the current crisis, nearly impossible to find: many Venezuelans are literally dying waiting for a doctor.
 Public hospitals and clinics are free, but the quality of medical care is better in private facilities.
-If you need hospital treatment in Venezuela, by far the best facilities are in Caracas.
+To get medications at these clinics, you'll probably have to pay in dollars.
 Smaller issues can be dealt with directly in pharmacies, as they are allowed to give injections and administer a wide range of medicines, although in recent years shortages have dogged pharmacies as well, so bring any medication you need with you.

 Tap water is generally fine for brushing your teeth, but is not recommended for consumption, particularly outside urban areas and in the current crisis.
 Water shortages across the country mean you should be conservative in your usage, to say the least.

-Venezuela has language schools in most big cities, although uptake has undoubtedly suffered in recent years with the safety and economic situation.
-Mérida remains a popular place to study Spanish, however, as it is an attractive, affordable city with a major university and a young and progressive population.
+Venezuela has Spanish language schools in most big cities, although uptake has undoubtedly suffered in recent years due to the safety and economic situation.